 - Work with the coordinator to allocate sufficient finances to purchase orders

-Procurement is a vital aspect of the upkeep framework and both maintenance planners and coordinators work together to make sure the company has all the tools it needs to repair machinery and reduce downtimes.
+Procurement is a vital aspect of the upkeep framework and both maintenance planners and coordinators work together to make sure the has all the tools it needs to repair machinery and reduce downtimes.

 Procedural Manual Development

 As technology progresses, the traditional approaches for repair and upkeep become obsolete, in favor of new and more streamlined methods.

 Planners are responsible for looking at the specifics of each machine and determining the best way to maintain it.
 These methods are then compiled into procedural manuals that the repair crews follow.

 To develop and implement procedural manuals, a planner has to:

 - Examine the disassembly and repair process associated with various machines